-Child care fees are due regardless of if a child is absent for any reason.
+Child care fees are due regardless if a child is absent for any reason.
 Child care fees are also due on days the centre is closed due to any unforeseen circumstance such as weather.
-As well, child care fees are due on additional closure days observed by CNA - Corner Brook Campus, including scheduled professional learning days.
+As well, child care fees are due on additional closure days observed by CNA Happy Valley - Goose Bay Campus and scheduled professional learning days.
 During the Fall-Spring program, parents are not charged any child care fees during the Christmas closure.
-Parents are also not charged any child care fees during the two-week summer closure.

-Payments can be made by Visa/Debit Visa/MasterCard/Debit MasterCard/AMEX/Discover following the current College of the North Atlantic (CNA): CHILD CARE SCHEDULE OF PAYMENT OF FEES which will be provided to parents by the administrator (or designate).
-Parents requiring alternate payment arrangements are to email Lesa Keats at lesa.keats@cna.nl.ca.
+Payments can be made by Visa/\Debit Visa/MasterCard/\Debit MasterCard/AMEX/Discover following the current College of the North Atlantic (CNA): CHILD CARE SCHEDULE OF PAYMENT OF FEES which will be provided to parents by the administrator (or designate).
+Parents requiring alternate payment arrangements are to email Gaylene Chaulk at gaylene.chaulk@cna.nl.ca.
 As part of the College of the North Atlantic (CNA): CHILD CARE REGISTRATION PACKAGE, parents of a new child are required to complete SECTION Q: CNA CHILD CARE FEES, granting permission to College of the North Atlantic to accept payment.
 Parents re-enrolling a child, complete SECTION P: CNA CHILD CARE FEES.
 Please note: Child Care Fees are due on the first day of each billing period.